Seaman Journey D itinerary

 One of its main predators is the short-eared owl.
 The red-footed booby nests only in the outer islands of the archipelago, Punta Pitt, Gardner (Floreana), Wolf, Darwin and Genovesa.
 Also present on this island is the masked booby.
 During the “panga rides” along the cliffs, fur sea lions and several species of seabirds can be seen.

 PM: DARWIN BAY

 This bay has its origin when the crater of this island collapsed below sea level.
 The wet landing is on a beautiful white coral sandy beach.
-This is a favorite island for birdwatchers: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned, and black-crowned lava herons, and yellow warblers can be seen in the area.
+This is a favorite island for birdwatchers that allow the following species to be seen: red footed-booby, masked boobies, wandering tattlers, lava gulls, whimbrels, yellow-crowned, and black-crowned lava herons, and yellow warblers.

 Continuing on the trail, visitors climb gradually to the edge of the cliff seeing Red-Foots nesting in the Mangrove trees below.
 Bird watching includes sightings of sharp-beaked finches, large cactus and ground finches, Galapagos doves, and swallow-tailed gulls.
-Reaching the end the trail at the cliff’s edge offers an incredible view of the island and the many birds living there.
+Reaching the end of the trail, at the cliff’s edge an incredible view of the island and the many birds living there can be observed.

-DAY 10: SUNDAY GALAPAGOS CRUISE SANTA CRUZ ISLAND / SANTA FE ISLAND
+DAY 10 SUNDAY: SANTA CRUZ ISLAND / SANTA FE ISLAND

 PM: SANTA FE

 Located in the southeastern part of the Galapagos, this island was formed from an uplift instead than a volcanic origin, this is why it is mostly flat.
 There are some theories which assure this could be the oldest island in the Archipelago.
 Santa Fe is the home of a number of endemic species like the Galapagos hawk, Galapagos snake, Galapagos mockingbird, rice rats, and one of the two species of land Iguanas of the islands.